Research made into hearing care

 Unleashing the full potential

-Interacoustics launches ACT for their Affinity Compact, allowing hearing healthcare professionals to address the number one complaint of hearing-in-noise ability and provide even better care to their patients.
+Interacoustics launches ACT for their Affinity Compact and Callisto™ systems, allowing hearing healthcare professionals to address the number one complaint of hearing-in-noise ability and provide even better care to their patients.

 Interacoustics - hearing and balance diagnosis and rehabilitation